Portrait of Rauf Aliev

 What To Test?

-There are a number of APIs in our landscape and many of them are cascaded.
+There are a number of APIs in our landscape, and many of them are cascaded.
 Each layer performs some data transformation or data enrichment against the input and pushes the result to the deeper layer.
-The response from the deeper layer is also transformed or enriched as well before being sent to the requesting system, a browser, or an app orchestrating master data integration.
+The response from the deeper layer is also transformed or enriched before being sent to the requesting system, a browser, or an app orchestrating master data integration.

 In the diagram, yellow circles represent APIs.
 In our setup, all of them are RESTful.
-Almost all of them accept and produce JSONs.
+Almost all of them accept and produce JSON.

 Not all of the APIs are stateless.
-Some have the internal state persisted in the database.
-Not all microservices are under our control, some are legacy (so the API contract or response formats could not be changed easily, for example).
+Some have their internal state persisted in the database.
+Not all microservices are under our control; some are legacy, so the API contract or response formats could not be changed easily, for example.

 Complications